openharmony/docs/en/application-dev/task-management/background-task-overview.md

   - The carried parameters can be of the number, string, or boolean type.

 ## Efficiency Resources
-Efficiency resources are classified into CPU, WORK_SCHEDULER, software, and hardware resources.
+Efficiency resources are classified into software (WORK_SCHEDULER, COMMON_EVENT, and TIMER) and hardware resources (CPU, GPS, BLUETOOTH, and AUDIO).

-An application or process is assigned the privileges associated with the obtained efficiency resources.
+An application can perform different operations based on the requested efficiency resources.
   * With the CPU resources, the application or process will not be suspended.
-  * With the WORK_SCHEDULER resources, the application or process has more time to execute a task and is not restricted by the execution frequency.
+  * With the WORK_SCHEDULER resources, the application has more time to execute a task and is not restricted by the execution frequency.
   * With the COMMON_EVENT resources, the application can still receive common events when it is suspended in the background.
   * With the TIMER resources, the application can use the timer to execute precise scheduled tasks.
-  * With the hardware resources, the application can still be woken up by related services to execute tasks when it is suspended in the background.
+  * With the GPS, BLUETOOTH, and AUDIO resources, the application can still be woken up by related services to execute tasks when it is suspended in the background.

 **Table 2** Efficiency resource types